glav/LicenceTermsCheckExtension/README.md

 # Licence Terms Privacy checker extension
 Experiment to create an extension that gathers the licencing terms from a site, summarises and attempts to extract if there is any explicit mention of selling your private data in any form.

+## Important
+WIP Only - totally not finished so probably wont do anything yet :-)

 An edge extension (only tested in edge thus far).

 # How to use